Machine-Learning-Enhanced Entanglement Detection Under Noisy Quantum Measurements: Introduction

 EWs are Hermitian operators that distinguish entangled states from separable ones by acting as hyperplanes, leveraging the convexity of separable states as guaranteed by the Hahn-Banach theorem \cite{guhne2009entanglement}.
 An EW on $\mathcal{H}$ satisfying:

 \begin{enumerate} \item $\text{Tr}(W\rho_{\text{sep}}) \geq 0$ for all separable $\rho_{\text{sep}}$. \item There exists at least one negative eigenvalue and $\text{Tr}(W\rho_{\text{ent}}) < 0$ . \end{enumerate} The use of machine learning methods and different algorithms in solving quantum information and computing has grown a lot in recent years.
 The SVM algorithm is used for classification, where different classes can be separated from each other with a hyperplane.
 This method can be used to distinguish the class of separable states from entangled states.
 Using method SVM, we can obtain EWs that are completely on the boundary of the separable tangent area and are optimal witnesses \cite{svmlearning,support}.
 Entanglement detection methods based on machine learning require measurements, and as we know, measurements in physics are always accompanied by a degree of uncertainty or error that must be explicitly accounted for in the measured quantities. \\ Robust optimization addresses data uncertainty by constraining variations within a predefined deterministic set, aiming to find optimal solutions under worst-case scenarios.
 In contrast, Distributionally Robust Optimization (DRO) considers probabilistic uncertainty, seeking to minimize expected loss over a set of possible distributions derived from observed data.
 This approach is particularly beneficial when training data is limited or noisy, as traditional classifiers may struggle to generalize effectively.
 By employing a generalized DRO framework, we aim to enhance the performance of SVMs under such conditions.
 Extensive research has been conducted on Distributionally Robust Chance-Constrained (DRC) linear SVM models, with significant contributions from scholars like Ben-Tal et al. \cite{ben2011chance}, Wang et al. \cite{wang2018robust}, Khanjani-Shiraz et al. \cite{khanjani2023distributionally}, and Faccini et al. \cite{faccini2022robust}.
 These studies highlight the depth of research in this area, demonstrating its importance in addressing uncertainty in classification problems.
+This work introduces a machine-learning-enhanced framework for entanglement detection that remains robust under significant measurement noise.
+Our approach leverages SVMs trained on features extracted from Pauli measurements.
+To address inherent experimental uncertainties in the training data—arising from limitations in the measurement process and instrument precision—we employ a robust-SVM method.
+This technique directly incorporates data uncertainties into the analysis, mitigating the impact of noise and errors during training.
+The core outcome of this method is a ROEW, which reliably classifies quantum states even in the presence of unknown and substantial measurement imperfections.
+This overcomes a key limitation of traditional witness operators, which typically assume ideal or well-characterized measurement settings.
+A significant advantage of our framework is its high data efficiency.
+Numerical simulations demonstrate that training the model with only 20\% of the available dataset is sufficient to achieve high classification accuracy and substantial error reduction.
+This efficiency is favorable compared to many existing ML-based or conventional protocols that require larger, more calibrated datasets.
+Furthermore, our ROEW substantially outperforms conventional non-robust models, maintaining superior detection performance across a wide range of noise levels—including cases where measurement errors exceed 10\%.
+This resilience is crucial for real-world applications where noise characteristics are unknown or dynamically varying.
+The model also retains significant accuracy even at lower confidence thresholds, enabling flexible deployment where trade-offs between confidence and resource consumption are necessary.
+Collectively, these features establish our approach as a practical and salable tool for entanglement detection in noisy quantum environments.
+By bridging advances in machine learning and quantum information science, this work paves the way for enhanced quantum state characterization and supports the development of noise-resilient quantum technologies.